org-metalib/pom-yml-maven-extension/README.md

 ## Goals
 `pom.yml` allows to configure so called `before` goals and `after` goals. `before` goals are injected by the plugin before the command line goals.
  Respectively, `after` goals are injected after the command line goals.
+If user does not provide any goals in command line the extension injects goals from `on-empty` list.
+It's helpful to produce an output info about the project.

 Example:
 ```yaml